 Under the null hypothesis, the DM test statistic is asymptotically N(0,1) distributed.
 The null hypothesis of no difference will be rejected if the computed DM statistic falls outside the range of -zα/2 and zα/2.

-Notice that the Normal distribution can be a poor approximation of the DM test's finite-sample null distribution for small samples.
-Thus, DM test can have the wrong size, rejecting the null too often, depending on the degree of serial correlation among the forecast errors and the sample size T. Harvey, Leybourne, and Newbold (1997) suggest that improved small-sample properties can be obtained by: making a bias correction to the DM test statistic and comparing the corrected statistic with a Student-t distribution with (T-1) degrees of freedom, rather than the standard normal.
+Note that the normal distribution can be a poor approximation of the DM test's finite-sample null distribution for small samples.
+Thus, depending on the degree of serial correlation among the forecast errors and the sample size T, the results of the DM test can cause the null hypothesis to be rejected too often.
+Harvey, Leybourne, and Newbold (1997) suggest that improved small-sample properties can be obtained by: making a bias correction to the DM test statistic and comparing the corrected statistic with a Student-t distribution with (T-1) degrees of freedom, rather than comparing it to the standard normal statistic.

-The corrected statistic is obtained as:
+The corrected DM test statistic is obtained as:

 DM*=T+1-2h+h(h-1)T1/2DM